urql-graphql/urql/docs/advanced/authoring-exchanges.md

 ### Only One Operations Stream

 When writing an Exchange we have to be careful not to _split_ the stream into multiple ones by subscribing multiple times.
 Streams are lazy and immutable by default.
-Every time you use them, a new chain of streaming operators is created; since Exchanges are technically side-effects, we don't want to accidentally have multiple instances of them in parallel.
+Every time you use them, a new chain of streaming operators is created; since Exchanges are technically side effects, we don't want to accidentally have multiple instances of them in parallel.

 The `ExchangeIO` function receives an `operations$` stream.
 It's important to be careful to either only use it once, or to _share_ its subscription.